 - Poor documentation;

 While it might have a rather strange name, the DJI CP.BX.0A00212 is one of the best video drone models designed for professionals who need around 15-20 minutes of flight time while filming the action below.
 The fast reaction time of its lenses makes it perfect for capturing anything that’s fast moving.
 Unfortunately, the price of around $2,800-3,000 will keep it out of the hands of most UAV pilots.

 - 2K image processing system;

 7. Yuneec Typhoon H Specs & Features

 You can order the Yuneec Typhoon H drone for around $1,800-2,000, which is a really good deal in many ways since it comes with a complete repair kit and a video monitor mounted in the remote controller.
 The electronics can drain the battery, but you’ll know after 12-15 minutes if you still have enough juice for an outside flight.
-The controller folds out to make a full ground station for one of this drone on our best video drone list.
+The controller folds out to make a full ground station.
+The device has many cool features, such as automatic take-off, land, home return, GPS-stabilized flight control, and 8 intelligent flight modes.
+It is extremely easy to fly, and one of the best video drone for beginners.